 This is a table runner made from a Tonga Treats charm square pack.

-Consistant stitch length and flowing lines are the two big things I need to work on.
-And I’m considering purchasing some quilting gloves to help maneouver the quilt as I hear they give one a better grip.
+Consistant stitch length and flowing lines are the two big things I need to work on when doing free motion quilting.
+And I’m considering purchasing some quilting gloves to help maneouver the quilt, I’ve heard they give one a better grip.
 I’ll have to research to find the best ones to buy.

 Here are some close ups of my first attempts which show that there is much opportunity to improve.